· Resource · 1 min read

 Adding graphs to a website can be powerfull, especially when they update automatically.
 This is a test graphing (automatically) the top 5 journals we publish in.
 I'm exploring this technique to share data in the future.

 Ok, cool.
 Let’s see if this works!
-I’m using Tremor for now to graph this.
+I’m using ChartJS for now to graph this.
 A javascript component grabs data from our publications and counts how often each journal is there.
 Then the top 5 is put in a bar graph.

 Where do we publish?